Last updated May 15th 2023.

 - We may use your Data for the above purposes if we deem it necessary to do so for our legitimate interests.
 If you are not satisfied with this, you have the right to object in certain circumstances (see the section headed “Your rights” below).

-- For the delivery of direct marketing to you via e-mail, we’ll need your consent, whether via an opt-in or soft-opt-in:
+- For the delivery of direct marketing to you via e-mail, we will need ‘Legitimate Interest’, or your consent, whether via an opt-in or soft-opt-in:

-- for other types of e-marketing, we are required to obtain your explicit consent; that is, you need to take positive and affirmative action when consenting by, for example, checking a tick box that we’ll provide.
+- For other types of e-marketing, we are required to have ‘Legitimate Interest’ or obtain your explicit consent; that is, you need to take positive and affirmative action when consenting by, for example, checking a tick box that we’ll provide;

 - When you register with us and set up an account to receive our services, the legal basis for this processing is the performance of a contract between you and us and/or taking steps, at your request, to enter into such a contract.